DO’S AND DON’T’S FOR AUDITIONS AND GIGS (in no particular order):

 Generally, keep your between the takes chit chat to a minimum.

 Be sure you bring your driver’s license and social security card or passport to each gig in case you need to fill out start up papers in addition to your contract.
 Make sure your agent has up to date copies of this info, as well as up to date bio and promotional materials, a copy of your I-9 form and a copy of your articles of incorporation (if you are incorporated).
+A new gig often needs all this info to finish the details of your contract.

 Don’t wear a Nickelodeon shirt to a Disney gig/audition (or any variation of this).